Behind the Glowing Screen

 Roots

-This way of working started long before I ever stepped onto a pitch or into a studio.
-It’s a mindset built on balancing a solid plan with the mental clarity needed to see it through.
-Growing up in an Italian immigrant home, I was taught that staying connected to the land keeps you steady and that hard work is its own reward.
-I’ve found that introspection, expressing gratitude, and embracing solitude are restorative to both mind and body.
-I believe physical spaces define and refine our sense of beauty and order.
-I strive to be a servant leader and a good person, every day.
+I grew up in an Italian immigrant home.
+There, I was taught that a connection to the land keeps you steady, that hard work is its own reward, and that humility is a virtue.
+Today, I find that same grounding in the quiet moments – introspection, gratitude, and the restorative power of solitude.
+I’ve come to believe that our physical spaces define our sense of beauty and order.
+At my core, I simply strive to be a servant leader and a good person every day.

 What a privilege to be tired from the work you once begged the universe for.
 What a privilege to feel overwhelmed by growth you used to dream about.